 __________ | ________________________________________ |

 Use the space below to write down any other questions you may have for your healthcare provider or to take notes during the appointment.
-It is imperative that you walk away from your healthcare provider’s appointment with a clear understanding of what he or she tells you.
+Writing questions before the appointment can help you remember what you wanted to ask.
+Taking notes during the appointment will help you remember what was said later.
+It is imperative that you walk away from your healthcare provider’s appointment with a clear understanding of what they tell you and the next steps.
 Therefore, do not be hesitant to ask questions.
+If needed, take someone with you to help take notes.

 ____________________________________________________________ |